Prize Book

 1. Entried must be soley made and quilted by the exhibitor and exhibited and judges at a local Ontario Association of Agricultural Societies to be eligible for this competition

-2. Entry quilts must be a minimun of 324" measured on the perimeter (smaller quilts will not be eligible to proceed to the next level of competition)
+2. Entry quilts must be a minimum of 280" measured on the perimeter (smaller quilts will not be eligible to proceed to the next level of competition)

 3. The winner's name and patteren to be displayed at the Fair on sign provided by OAAS